shedatc/ical2org/README.md

 # ical2org
-An iCalendar to org-mode converter written in Go
+An iCalendar to org-mode converter written in Go.